dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 - how stocks work for startups and early stage businesses
   - preferential stock

 ## Strategy

 strategy as the composition of tactics and paths to long term goals
 - tactics tend to be generalizable and applicable to multiple situations

+- in terms of game-theory, business is a mix of turn-based and real-time strategy

 - backward induction
   - identifying midgame and endgame positions or goals to achieve